Here's all you need to know about this year's Wimbledon tennis tournament - from capacity limits to ticket information

+Anyone wanting to buy tickets to Wimbledon must register through the My Wimbledon portal.

+The release of tickets comes after it was announced that this year’s Wimbledon will form part of the government’s testing scheme to bring back large crowds to live events.

-A full capacity crowd will be allowed into SW19 to watch the men’s and women’s finals at Wimbledon 2021, despite Boris Johnson delaying the final step of lockdown easing.
+Despite Boris Johnson delaying the final step of lockdown easing, a full capacity crowd will be allowed into SW19 to watch the men’s and women’s finals at Wimbledon 2021.

-The final weekend of Wimbledon fortnight will be exempt from current restriction as part of the government’s pilot scheme to welcome large crowds back to live sporting and music events.

 The final of the men’s and women’s tournaments could see up to 15,000 spectators inside Centre Court.